samkaminski/Office-Hours-Queue/README.md

 # Office-Hours-Queue
-Project created to simulate an Office Hours Queue for EECS 280
+In class, we've been focusing a lot lately on linked lists.
+This project is supposed to make us learn and become more comfortable with using linked lists.
+This project simulates an Office Hours Queue for my class, EECS 280.